How to Visit Charyn Canyon National Park in Kazakhstan

 However, saturdays and sundays are very crowded in the Charyn Canyon.
 If you want to escape the crowds and you have the means to travel there on your own make sure you avoid the weekends and go during the week.

 Safety in the Charyn Canyon

-The Charyn Canyon is safe to visit, but it is good to keep in mind that it is remote and that outside of the Valley of castles there are few facilities.
-If you plan to do some hiking bring enough water, snacks and a mini first aid kit.
+The Charyn Canyon is safe to visit, but it is good to keep in mind that it is a remote part of the country.
+Outside of the Valley of castles there are few facilities.
+If you plan to do some hiking, I recommend to bring enough water, snacks and a mini first aid kit.

-In summer it can get very hot in the Charyn Canyon.
+In summer it can get very hot.
 To avoid heat stroke it is very important to bring enough water with you.
 Even better is a water filter system so that you don’t need to use plastic.
 To protect yourself from the sun also bring a hat, sunglasses and sunscreen.
 There is little shade so it’s easy to get a sunburn even in spring or autumn.

 If you stay overnight bring some warmer clothes as well.
 It can get cold during the night.

-The sun can be pretty strong in the canyon and there is little shade.
+Sun protection: The sun can be pretty strong and there is little shade.
 Bring a hat and sunscreen to protect you from the sun

-There are no general stores in the Charyn Canyon.
+Snacks: There are no general stores.
 It is best to carry some snacks with you.

 Water purification system: Bring enough water with you.
 There is no need to add to the plastic waste problem.
 You can easily fill up your bottle with water from the river.
 However, do use a filter.

 Toilet paper: Most toilets are of the drop down variety with no toilet paper in sight.